Family & Friends - Know the Words

 - Don't judge or try to diagnose.

-- Promise to be discreet but don't be sworn to secret.
+- Promise to be discrete but don't be sworn to secrecy.

 - Assure them that they will get the right help.